Delayed and cancelled trains

 You are entitled to free food and beverages if it is reasonable that it can be provided.
 What you receive should be in proportion to the delay.

-You are entitled to free lodging and transportation to the lodging if you are forced to stay overnight due to the delay.
+The train operator is obliged to offer food and lodging if necessary due to the delay if this is possible for them to do so.
+If you have been forced to pay for these things on your own, you can demand compensation from the train operator for these expenses.
 The train operator can limit the right to three nights if the delay is because of extraordinary circumstances or the behavior of a third party.

 File complaint with the train operator